rhysbrooks1/CS321-002-s25-team-09/README.md

 - Reverse & Address timestamps (`reverseaddress-timestamp`: Reverse or Address log entry along with its timestamp)
 - User's name and their IPs (`user-ip`: User name and IP from all log entries)

+See below for a visual of the nine types of BTrees.

 ![CyberSec-BTrees.jpg](docs/CyberSec-Btrees.jpg "Cybersecurity BTree examples")

+Basically, each BTree has the key values along with their frequencies (the number of duplicates).
-Once we have a B-Tree for each type of activity, we will then search the B-Trees for the top frequencies within each category and display those key values along with the frequencies.
+Once we have a B-Tree for each type of activity, we will then search the BTrees for the top frequencies within each category and display those key values along with the frequencies.
 We will also traverse the tree and put the results in a SQL database to make it easier for an analyst to examine the data.
+We will also add a feature to dump the BTree into a dumpfile for testing purposes.

 ## 4. Design Issues

 ### 4.1.
 Memory
-We can represent each SSH Log sequence as a string of 32 characters long (which requires 64 bytes).
-No value should go over 32 characters and if it does, then we simply truncate the sequence to just 32 characters.
+We can represent each SSH Log sequence (from the stripped log file)  as a string of 32 characters long (which requires 64 bytes).
+No value should go over 32 characters but if it does, then we simply truncate the sequence to just the first 32 characters.

-### 4.2.
+##`# 4.2.
 Key Values
 Note that the key values will be the two variables of that B-Tree's type concatenated with a dash (`-`)

 Examples:
+- `Accepted-137.189.241.278`
 - `Accepted-20:48`
+- `Failed-122.224.69.34`
+- `Failed-21:47`
 - `Invalid-103.99.0.122`
+- `Invalid-21:47`
+- `reverse-123.16.30.186`
 - `Address-123.16.30.186`
 - `xiawei-115.71.16.143`